Help Bring More Unpaved Universally Accessible Trails To Massachusetts!

 - People with sensory sensitivities

-- Suffering from muscle or joint pain, that can be limiting, but isn't considered disabling
+- Living with muscle or joint pain, that can be limiting, but isn't considered disabling

 - Recovering from injury or illness

-That adds up to a significant amount of people, but the bottom line is that U.A.
-Trails can be used by everyone.
+That adds up to a significant amount of people, but the bottom line is that Accessible Trails can be used by everyone.

-See more info about who is helped by unpaved u.a. trails.
+Learn more about who is helped by unpaved accessible trails

-1. Join Us, People = Power.
-More voices help this cause.
+1. Join Us: People = Power, help us advocate!
 Learn More Here

-2. Get Emails To Stay Informed About Progress.
+2. Get Emails: Stay Informed About Progress.
 Sign up for email updates here.